-GRAVITY is offered both in Service Mode and in Visitor Mode.
+GRAVITY is offered in Service Mode, Designated Visitor Mode, and Visitor Mode.
 Normal programmes should be carried out in Service Mode such that observations can be scheduled flexibly depending on the prevailing observing conditions.
-Visitor Mode observations should only be requested for particularly challenging observations, for non-standard observational procedures, or where real-time decisions are required.
+Visitor Mode and Designated Visitor Mode observations should only be requested for particularly challenging observations, for non-standard observational procedures, or where real-time decisions are required.
 In those cases, the potential proposers should contact the the User Support Department (email: usd-help@eso.org) or directly the Instrument Scientist (email: gravity@eso.org) to clarify feasibility of the observations before submission of a proposal.
 In any case, proposers requesting Visitor Mode should carefully justify their request.
 The Guaranteed Time Observation (GTO) by the GRAVITY consortium are always carried out in Visitor Mode.
 As for any other instrument, ESO reserves the right to transfer visitor programmes to service and vice-versa.

-5 Preparing the observations
+5 Proposing observations